-Mastering the Art of Japanese Home Cooking, written by Masaharu Morimoto, features homestyle favorites of the beloved Japanese cuisine.
-The cookbook is filled with traditional and yōshoku (western-style) dishes including Yaki Onigiri (Grilled Rice Balls), Katsu Don (Pork Cutlet and Egg Rice Bowl), Dango Jiru (Japanese Style Chicken and Dumpling Soup), Sakana no Sakamushi (Fish Steamed in Kombu with Spicy Soy Sauce), Buta no Kakuni (Slow-Cooked Pork Belly with Beer-Teriyaki Glaze), Kinoko Zaru Soba (Chilled Soba Noodles with Mushrooms and Daikon), and Kabocha Korokke (Squash Croquettes).
+Mastering the Art of Japanese Home Cooking, written by Masaharu Morimoto, is filled with traditional and yōshoku (western-style) favorites including Yaki Onigiri (Grilled Rice Balls), Katsu Don (Pork Cutlet and Egg Rice Bowl), Dango Jiru (Japanese Style Chicken and Dumpling Soup), Sakana no Sakamushi (Fish Steamed in Kombu with Spicy Soy Sauce), Buta no Kakuni (Slow-Cooked Pork Belly with Beer-Teriyaki Glaze), and Kabocha Korokke (Squash Croquettes).
+I will also be sharing his recipe for Hambagu (Japanese-Style Hamburger with Tangy Sauce) following the review.

 Chapters are divided into the following: Dashi, Gohan (Rice), Supu (Soups), Yaku (To Grill, Broil, and Sear), Musu (To Steam), Niru (To Simmer), Itame Ru (To Stir-Fry), Men (Noodles), Ageru (To Fry), Ae Ru (To Dress), and Tsukeru (To Pickle).